ckienast/retro.cloud/content/simply-integrating-svelte-in-rails.md

 And it worked!
 I was very happy.

 This integration is of course extremely simplified.
-It doesn't for example support SSR and hydration.
-But it works as a stepping stone for getting Svelte components into a Rails project even in a brownfield situation.
-It also shows, that you don't always need a gem to do the work for you.
+It doesn't support SSR and hydration for example but it works as a stepping stone for getting Svelte components into a Rails project, even in a brownfield situation.
+It also shows that you don't always need a gem to do the work for you.